oracle/odpi/doc/src/public_functions/dpiStmt.rst

     **offset** [IN] -- a value which is used with the mode in order to determine the row position in the cursor.

+    **rowCountOffset** [IN] -- an offset to the row count used when calculating the desired row to be fetched.
+This is needed when a client has fetched multiple rows but has not yet consumed all of them.
+If this is not being done by the client, the value 0 is appropriate.

 .. function:: int dpiStmt_setFetchArraySize(dpiStmt \*stmt, uint32_t arraySize)